Follow my blog with Bloglovin

 As parents, we do everything and anything for our kids.
 We encourage them to be busy, either with after school activities or by meeting up with friends.
 But how is it that we then turn into their personal taxi drivers?

-Well, we shouldn’t.
-When kids are younger, it should always be up to us to enroll them in the activities they love.
+We shouldn’t.
+When kids are younger, it is entirely up to us to enroll them in the activities they love.
 Or not.
 We certainly do not have to enroll them in everything and anything.
 We also should not feel like we have to drive them everywhere they want.

-When they get older?
-Even less so.
+And when they get older, even less so.
 If your kid is already old enough to have his cellphone and use it responsibly, then chances are he or she might be more than capable to make his or her way to a bus stop if he or she want to meet up with friends at the mall.

 Do we want busy kids to keep them away or stir them from bad choices?
 Yes!
 Do we want them to have a healthy social life, with nice friends and fun to be had?
 Absolutely.
 However, we should be comfortable saying no. We should never become their personal driver.

-What I mean by that is, encourage your kids to participate in activities and have a social life, but make sure they understand there are limits.
+What I mean by that is, you should encourage your kids to participate in activities and have a social life.
+Just make sure they understand there are limits.
 Do you have to drive them wherever, whenever?
 No. Set limits.
 Learn to say no. Discuss their expectations vs the reality.
 Explain to them that some of the extra trips will cost them some money, as they’ll have to pitch in to pay for gas costs.
-Trust me, they’ll either find a ride with another parent, not go or at the very least, take some responsibility for their lives.
+Trust me, they’ll either find a ride with another parent, not go or at the very least, take some responsibility for their expenses.

 How to Save Time and Money While Running Errands